Jana-Marie/ligra/instructions.md

     * [e.g. for 28-85mm](https://github.com/Jana-Marie/ligra/blob/main/CAD/stls/fd_frontcage_28_80.stl)
 * 1x [FD-cap to cage-mount](https://github.com/Jana-Marie/ligra/blob/main/CAD/stls/fd_back_conn.stl)

+**Parts**
+signal-2025-01-04-134830_004.jpeg
+* 1x FD-Lens
+* 1x FD-Lenscap

 While the lens can be seen as the heart of ligra, it actually is one of the simplest parts/steps here.
 Mostly because it already is a finished part that we don't really need to modify.
 We will just need to build a mount to fix it to the frame.
 Not only do we need a mount, this mount will be inegral to ligras structure and sturdyness, so let's keep it thicc and easy.
+To affic the lens to the mount you will need to drill out the back of the back-cap.
+It can then be affixed to the lens-mount and the lens can be screwed in.

 <table>
   <tbody>